superhero1/ffritz/MPD.md

 UPNP/DLNA Renderer (upmpdcli)
 =============================
 The upmpdcli daemon is started together with mpd.
 It provides a DLNA renderer.

-Currently it does not the "l16" format (raw data), since mpd in the used version does not support it.
-Latest mpd requires at least gcc 4.9, which is not provided by the used builroot toolchain ..
+Currently it does not support the "l16" format (raw data), since mpd in the used version does not support it (the latest mpd version requires at least gcc 4.9, which is not provided by the used builroot toolchain ..).

+The announced name is "fFritz".

+The configuration file is /var/media/ftp/ffritz/upmpdcli.conf.

 Remote Control with lirc
 ========================
-Here is an example how i use irexec to use my amplifiers remote control to operate web radio stations via mpd:
+Here is an example how i use irexec to use my amplifiers remote control to operate web radio stations via mpd/mpc:

-- Create a playlist for web-radio stations, for example /var/media/ftp/ffritz/.mpd/playlists/radio.m3u
+- Create a playlist for web-radio stations, for example

+	/var/media/ftp/ffritz/.mpd/playlists/radio.m3u

   (just put in the URLs of the web radion stations line by line)

 - Use irrecord to create a remote control configuration file, or search for an existing one.

-- Put the configuration file to /var/media/ftp/ffritz/etc/lirc/lircd.conf.d
+- Put the configuration file to /var/media/ftp/ffritz/etc/lirc/lircd.conf.d and restart lirc (`killall lircd`).

 - Edit the irexec definition file (/var/media/ftp/ffritz/etc/lirc/irexec.lircrc) to assign keys on the remote controll to actions.